How to Prevent Air or Car Motion Sickness in Kids (and Adults)

 Dramamine for Kids

-I am hesitant to mess with what works for us, but a natural alternative to Dramamine that gets high marks is Hyland’s Motion Sickness.
+I am hesitant to mess with what works for us, but a natural alternative to standard Dramamine that gets high marks is Hyland’s Motion Sickness.
+Dramamine also now makes a ginger version.

 Tummy Drops are new must-haves in our travel bag for a number of reasons.
-We gave a good run this summer on 15 airplanes, road trips, boat trips and then some and they helped right our digestive systems on a number of occasions.
+We gave them a good run this summer on 15 airplanes, road trips, boat trips and then some.
+They helped right our digestive systems on a number of occasions.
 I sometimes get sea sickness when snorkeling and you know that feeling of eating too much when on vacation?
-These ginger drops helped all of us a ton.
-They taste good and come in a variety of flavors.
+They help with general indigestion, too.
+Tummy Drops taste good and come in a variety of flavors.
 I suggest popping in your mouth when you’re feeling a little “bleh” while out of your normal routine.
 They also come in travel-sized bags.
 They are not suitable for young kids who can’t yet safely tolerate small, hard candy.
+My daughter prefers the pear flavor probably because the ginger flavor is less strong.

 We also bought ginger pops called Three Lollies Queasy Pops Kids Variety Pack for Nausea Relief.
 Truthfully, I the taste of these might not appeal to most kids but you can give them a try because lollipops are the ultimate distraction during take-off and landing when kids need to sit still.
 However, they don’t taste as good as Tootsie Pops, for example, which I have on hand usually to quiet meltdowns.